 Hillary writes for this issue.
-As always, great to hear your news!

 Peter V.S.
 Bond | firstname.lastname@example.org